dsl-logo

 Why we chose it

 The Qantas points-earning potential with this card is huge, especially on eligible spending with Qantas itself (2 points per dollar).
-There's a $450 annual fee (reduced to $225 in the first year for e...
+There's a $450 annual fee but you can add up to 99 cards for your ...

 Traps to avoid when earning credit card Qantas points